ChickenHippopotamus/fartybird-city/README.md

 #  FartyBird City Night Edition

-A hilarious HTML5 where birds fly by farting... through the city at night!
+A hilarious HTML5 where birds fly by farting!

-##  Dedication

 This game is dedicated to **🇿🤴🏽of Farts💨**

 ---